kavya6697/DesignPatternsNotes/Introduction To Design Patterns.md

 Anti-pattern is the knowledge to prevent and recover from common mistakes.
 It is to deal with the gap between architectural concepts and real-world implementations.
 It mainly provide negative solutions - Solution that represents more problems than they address. <br>

 **Different Viewpoints:** to avoid bad occurrences and for smooth running.
 Manager viewpoint, architect viewpoint, and developer viewpoint are three major types. <br>

-**Applications:** <br>
+**Applications:**<br>
-*Prototype:* file sharing, OS installation *Singleton:* shopping cart, ID card, OTP, Barcodes *Builder:* car parts, building
+*Prototype:* file sharing, OS installation<br>
+*Singleton:* shopping cart, ID card, OTP, Barcodes<br>
+*Builder:* car parts, building<br>

 ## Generic Guidelines
-•	Study the applications of design.
+•	Study the applications of design.<br>
-•	Map your application to the design pattern.
+•	Map your application to the design pattern.<br>
-•	Study the patterns which has similar solutions.
+•	Study the patterns which has similar solutions.<br>
-•	Reusability if you are going to redesign for another solution.
+•	Reusability if you are going to redesign for another solution.<br>
-•	Having a wide knowledge about design patterns provide a structure for given pattern.
+•	Having a wide knowledge about design patterns provide a structure for given pattern.<br>

 ## Problem-solving by Design patterns:
-•	Finding appropriate object
+•	Finding appropriate object<br>
-•	Determining object granularity (object can vary in size and number)
+•	Determining object granularity (object can vary in size and number)<br>
-•	Specifying object interfaces
+•	Specifying object interfaces<br>